 Prediction 2: Gadget freaks will continue to search for the holy grail of multifunction all-in-one gadgets.
 They will continue to be disappointed.

 Prediction 3: Apple will announce a new product.
-The product will be generate a media frenzy.
+The product will generate a media frenzy.
 Apple fans will crash servers looking for the latest product leaks or fuzzy prototype pics, and arguing via blog comments the merits of the features the product may or may not have.
-Unfortunately the product will be missing cut and paste.
+Unfortunately, the product will be missing cut and paste.

 Prediction 4: Hardware and network vendors will continue making faster and cheaper bits at a rate that matches Moore's law.
-Software will continue to bloat at a rate just slightly faster than Moore's law, ensuring that state of the art software running on new hardware will be slightly slower than last year.
+Software will continue to bloat at a rate just slightly faster than Moore's law, ensuring that state-of-the-art software running on new hardware will be slightly slower than last year.

 Prediction 5: Disks will double in capacity.
 The average file size will double.
 The number of files stored will also double.
 All hard drives on the planet will continue to be 95% full.
 No progress will be made toward identifying the owner, data classification, or destruction date of the files.

 Prediction 6: There will be a major security panic over some widely used but inherently insecure Internet protocol.
 The problem will not get resolved.